-The awards coordinated by the Dean's Office in the College of Agriculture and Natural Resources recognize faculty and staff who advance the missions of the University in teaching, research and service.
+The awards coordinated by the Dean's Office in the College of Agricultural Sciences and Natural Resources recognize faculty and staff who advance the missions of the University in teaching, research and service.

 We invite you to learn more about each award, past awardees, and nomination instructions.For more information on the University-wide faculty awards coordinated by Central Administration (IDEA, ORCA, OTICA, UDTA), visit their recognitions and awards website.